FlyersWeb/dhtbay/README.md

 +  **crawlDHT.js** is responsible for crawling hashs from the DHT network.
 It will push hashes on a redis list called *DHTS*.
 It also provides a routing table backup system saving it each 10 minutes in a mongo collection called table.
 +  **loadDHT.js** is responsible of loading hashes from the redis list *DHTS* and to download torrent metadat for indexation.
 It rely intensely on *aria2* tool and tray to download it from torcache, torrage and through DHT.
 +  **loadTorrent.js** is responsible of saving metadatas into our mongo instance in collection torrents.
 This will be our basis data.
++  **updateSeed.js** will try to update swarm so you're able to know whose torrent are already active before launching download.
+You can force full refresh by passing forceAll argument.
 +  **categorize.js** will try to categorize crawled torrent depending on file extensions.
 This module could be improved a lot but it allows you to navigate easily in bitcannon.

 Using the **launcher.sh**, all modules will be executed and your database will be populated automatically.